Code-switching Speech Recognition Under the Lens: Model- and Data-Centric Perspectives: Introduction

-In this study, we investigate CS-ASR from both model- and data-centric perspectives.
-On the model side, we conduct a comprehensive review and comparison of recent algorithmic approaches, including language-specific processing and multi-task learning with auxiliary language-aware objectives.
-On the data side, TTS-based data augmentation is first explored to generate paired speech–text code-switching data.
-We next disentangle the effects of language confusion and accent bias and analyze their impact on CS-ASR by synthesizing speech with varied textual characteristics and accents.
-To enhance textual diversity, we introduce a prompting strategy that simplifies the equivalence constraint theory (SECT) to guide LLMs in generating linguistically valid code-switching text~\cite{ect}.
-The generated text can be further leveraged with TTS to create diverse and effective training data for CS-ASR.
-By comparing model- and data-centric approaches, we summarize practical strategies for different code-switching scenarios, offering insight for advancing CS-ASR research and applications.
+In this paper, we investigate CS-ASR from both model- and data-centric perspectives.
+The contributions of this work are summarized as follows: \begin{itemize} \item \textbf{Model-centric analysis.} We systematically review and compare recent algorithmic approaches, including language-specific processing and multi-task learning with language-aware tasks.
+While our analysis reveals the effectiveness of algorithmic methods, their performance is often limited by accent bias.
+This observation motivates a data-centric investigation into the respective impacts of accent bias and language confusion. \item \textbf{Data-centric analysis.} We explore TTS-based speech synthesis and LLM-based text generation to address data scarcity.
+By disentangling the effects of language confusion and accent bias, our findings demonstrate that syntactic and lexical characteristics exert a more significant influence on CS-ASR performance than speaker accents. \item We introduce a simplified Equivalence Constraint Theory (SECT) prompting strategy that bridges formal linguistic theory with LLM capabilities.
+This method outperforms existing prompting methods in linguistic quality and downstream ASR performance. \item By comparing model- and data-centric approaches, we summarize practical strategies for different code-switching scenarios, offering insight for advancing CS-ASR research and applications. \end{itemize}